semrush/intergalactic/website/docs/components/scroll-area/scroll-area-code.md

 fileSource: scroll-area
 ---

-@## Basic use
+@## Basic usage

-For basic use it is enough just to wrap your content into `ScrollArea`.
-It will create a couple of wraps (`div`) and make the necessary calculations.
-The height or width should be set at the scroll itself or somewhere higher, `max-height` and `max-width` are also supported.
+To use the ScrollArea component, wrap your content with `ScrollArea`.
+It will create a couple of `div` wraps and handle the necessary calculations.
+You can set the `height` or `width` directly on the `ScrollArea` or somewhere higher in the hierarchy. `max-height` and `max-width` are also supported.

 @example basic